 Carcinomas are the most common type of cancer and they are formed by the epithelial cells.
 Depending on the type of epithelial cell the carcinoma originates from, it has specific names:

-Transitional cell carcinoma forms in the urothelium or transitional epithelium.
+- Transitional cell carcinoma, forms in the urothelium or transitional epithelium.
 This tissue is made up of surface cells that are found in the linings of the bladder, ureters and the kidneys (renal pelvis).
-Transitional cell carcinoma is a cancer that forms in a type of epithelial tissue called transitional epithelium, or urothelium.
+Transitional cell carcinoma is cancer that forms in a type of epithelial tissue called transitional epithelium, or urothelium.

 Sarcomas are cancers that start forming in the bone and soft tissues such as lymph vessels, blood vessels, body fat, muscles, tendons, ligaments, cartilage, nerves, and tissue around the joints.